 Eyre Highway is an asphalted highway in Australia, with a length of 1,675 km (1041 mi), linking Western Australia and South Australia via the Nullarbor Plain.
 It includes what is said to be the longest straight stretch of road in the country: 146.6 kilometres (91.1 mi) without any turn.
 For much of its length, it can be described as a long and lonely road.
+It’s one of the Australian longest roads.

 This lonely road starts at Norseman, a town located in the Goldfields-Esperance region of Western Australia and ends in Port Augusta, the seventh most populous city in South Australia.
 The highway was opened in 1941 and includes one of the longest straight stretch of road in the world: 146.6 kilometres (91.1 mi) without any turn, between the small roadhouse communities of Balladonia and Caiguna.